 Manage Your Lighting

 Turn lights off in the rooms you’re not using and if you haven’t already, change your old light globes to compact, energy saving fluorescent globes.
-If you only need a small amount of light in a room, use a lamp or spotlight instead of your main lights.
+If you only need a small amount of light in a room, use a lamp or LED lights instead of common lights lights.

 Run Your Fridge Efficiently